Studying a degree in our Department means gaining the opportunity to enhance your employability by taking on valuable, exciting industrial experience.

 We collaborate with the Alliance Manchester Business School in offering four degree courses with management.

 Have some questions about industrial experience placements and how they work?
 Read our booklet to find out more.

 Explore the case studies below to discover what other students thought of their industrial experience.

 I really enjoyed my placement, as F1 aerodynamics is something I've wanted to do since childhood.
 I had the opportunity to get involved with several different projects, with a lot of responsibility.

-Scott, a student from the School of Mechanical, Aerospace and Civil Engineering, was fortunate in securing a work placement as an Aerodynamics Development Student for Red Bull Racing F1 team, based in Milton Keynes.
+Scott, a student from the Department of Mechanical, Aerospace and Civil Engineering, was fortunate in securing a work placement as an Aerodynamics Development Student for Red Bull Racing F1 team, based in Milton Keynes.
 The role involved using CAD to design new aero components, and test them using Computational Fluid Dynamics (CFD) or in the Wind Tunnel (WT), to increase the amount of downforce the car produced efficiently.

 "I now have a much better understanding of fundamental aerodynamics and use of practical aero development tools, such as CAD, CFD, WT testing and Track testing," Scott reported.
 "The atmosphere at Red Bull in particular was very fun and friendly.
 I also got the chance to attend various Red Bull events, GP race weekends at Silverstone and travel to Shanghai for the Chinese GP."

 I learned that big companies like Rolls-Royce are not as intimidating as they may seem.
 And I discovered that I prefer being a big part in a small team than a small part in a big team.

 Mitchell, a student on the Mechanical Engineering MEng with Industrial Experience at MACE, undertook a year's placement with Rolls-Royce's aerospace division in Derby, providing technical support for Beluga XL and Airbus A380 (Trent 900) flight test aircraft.